5 Easy Low-Histamine Snacks

 The advantage of using a lower temperature and longer baking time is it makes the chips crisper.
 Another option is to use a dehydrator to make zucchini chips.

-Now you have a crunchy, low histamine snack that’s easy to make at home when a snack craving strikes.
+Now you have a crunchy, low-histamine snack that’s easy to make at home when a snack craving strikes.
 And did you know zucchini is rich in carotenoids, a type of antioxidant?
 (7)

 The antioxidants in zucchini include beta-carotene, zeaxanthin, and lutein, compounds that may lower the risk of age-related macular degeneration, a common cause of vision loss later in life.
 (8) That’s a nice perk, right?
+Now, find out whether popcorn is low histamine.

 Chia Pudding